Here are some estimates and a startup costs checklist

 This category might also include your linens such as napkins, serviettes, and tablecloths.

 There are a dozen other items you could consider for a restaurant.
 Things like sound systems in case you want music to play in the dining room, or perhaps you want a live entertainment night.
 Other things may include unusual lighting for a dancefloor area if you’re going to host events in your restaurant.
+Creating a business plan for your restaurant can also help you stay on top of what you need to plan for financially.

 Be sure to read our guide on how to calculate startup costs for your business here